-- Canvas Code Sample
+- Canvas code sample

-- Canvas Animation
+- Canvas code sample discussion

 - Related topics

 At the end of the code sample is discussion material that explains more about the design and structure of these tasks and how they work.
 Also included is: information on how to debug your code, steps for installing the finished game program, and instructions on how to play this fast action retro style Canvas outer space game.

-This section explains the design and structure of the code sample.
+This section explains the design and structure of this code sample.
 It will tell you about the different parts and how they fit together.
 The Canvas sample uses a standard HTML5 header, <!doctype html>, so that browsers can distinguish it as part of the HTML5 specification.

 This code is divided into two major parts: